Belkin USB Type-C Thunderbolt™ 3 Cable

 Accell USB Type-C adapters ($18.99 – $34.99)

 Accell offers a wide variety of adapters including HDMI (1.4 and 2.0), Gigabit Ethernet, USB 3, DVI and VGA.
 I have tried their entire suite and found the work effectively in as single transformation solutions.
 These single cables can reduce clutter and weight.
-While the multi-port solutions work well for people who just miss all of the ports, or actually need them, if all one requires is HDMI output, with Accell’s solutions one need carry only that adapter.
+While the multi-port solutions work well for people who just miss all of the ports, or actually need them, if all one requires is HDMI output, with Accell’s solutions one needs to carry only that adapter.
 And if you aren’t sure, these light weight products are compact so you can easily carry several.
 The downside comes if you do find you need more than one adapter but only have one port.
 In that case, bring a USB-C to USB-A hub (like the one from Belkin described below) and older USB Type-A adapters, which work well driven off the single Type-C port.
-Eventually the Type-A hubs will give way to Type-C hubs.
+Eventually, the Type-A hubs will give way to Type-C hubs.

 LeCie LaCie Porsche Design Mobile Drive ($239.99)